Gödel's incompleteness theorems: History

-In the course of his research, Gödel discovered that although a sentence which asserts its own falsehood leads to paradox, a sentence that asserts its own non-provability does not.
+In the course of his research, Gödel discovered that, although a sentence asserting its falsehood leads to paradox, a sentence that asserts its non-provability does not.
 In particular, Gödel was aware of the result now called Tarski's indefinability theorem, although he never published it.
-Gödel announced his first incompleteness theorem to Carnap, Feigel and Waismann on August 26, 1930; all four would attend the Second Conference on the Epistemology of the Exact Sciences, a key conference in Königsberg the following week.
+Gödel announced his first incompleteness theorem to Carnap, Feigel, and Waismann on August 26, 1930; all four would attend the Second Conference on the Epistemology of the Exact Sciences, a key conference in Königsberg the following week.